armfxl/discord-bot/README.md

 ### Step 4 | Creating your Index file.

-1. Create a new file and name it `index.js`, and open it.
+1. Create a new file and name it `index.js`.

 2. Firstly, we need to define `Discord`, `token`, and `client`.
 ```js